Verbal Cueing Strategies for Apraxia

 There are different types of cueing that can support speech production for individuals with motor planning disorders.
-There are verbal, tactile, auditory, and visual. today I am going to share different types of cueing that can be used to help your clients/students.
+There are verbal, tactile, auditory, and visual.
+Today I am going to share different types of cueing that can be used to help your clients/students.

-Integral Stimulation is the a practice that most therapists and teachers use without even realizing.
-This is “watch me, listen, and do as I do.”
-When using verbal cueing it is key to teach students to watch your mouth and to follow.
+I found the basis of cueing strategies with Integral Stimulation and the 8-step Continuum by Dr. Rosenbek.
+Integral Stimulation is the practice that most speech therapists and teachers use without even realizing it.
+This is the strategy of using “watch me, listen, and do as I do.”
+When using verbal cueing for speech therapy we are essentially having the individual watch, listen, and do what we do.
+This is why it is key to teach students to watch your mouth and to follow.

 Below are printables that define verbal cueing strategies that you can implement for CAS as well as other speech sound disorders such as articulation and phonological processes.